Team Ham: Hamilton Wetland Restoration Project

 Novato High School Students in a Starring Role

-Point Blue's STRAW Program engaged 150 students from science teacher Michelle Stern's biology classes at Novato High School in the 2012-13 school year and plans to work with a select subgroup of students from the 2012-13 program who are passionate about continued involvement in this project in the 2013-14 school year.
+Point Blue's STRAW Program engaged 150 students from science teacher Michelle Stern's biology classes at Novato High School in the 2012-13 school year and worked with a select few students who were passionate about continued involvement in this project in the 2013-14 school year.

-In addition to participating in habitat restoration installation, the students are learning how scientists use birds and other factors as indicators of restoration success and collected baseline waterbird and soil data in 2013 at the site.
+In addition to participating in habitat restoration installation, the students learned how scientists use birds and other factors as indicators of restoration success and collected baseline waterbird and soil data at the site in 2013.

 One of our superstar students, high school junior Shayna Maci Warner, sought us out on her own volition to work with us on an environmental journalism piece around high school student involvement in habitat restoration.
-Read her piece below and keep an eye out for it in local publications!
+Read her piece below.

 Restoring Your Perspective on Teenagers: